Homebrew/legacy-homebrew/share/doc/homebrew/Acceptable-Formulae.md

 don’t want those things in Homebrew.
 Make it build a command line tool or a library.
-However, we have a few exceptions to that, e.g. when the App is just additional to CLI or if the GUI-application is non-native for OS X and/or hard to get in binary elsewhere (example: font forge).
+However, we have a few exceptions to that, e.g. when the App is just additional to CLI or if the GUI-application is non-native for OS X and/or hard to get in binary elsewhere (example: fontforge).
 Check out the [homebrew-cask](https://github.com/caskroom/homebrew-cask) project if you’d like to brew native OS X Applications.